pauldlynch/eqguide/guides/crescent-reach/index.md

 **Bonus points: Lost Dungeons of Norrath charm**

-As soon as you hit level 20, you're going to be bugged my yellow messages about how you need to talk to someone.
+As soon as you hit level 20, you're going to be bugged by yellow messages about how you need to talk to someone.
 You can get this out of the way while still in Crescent Reach.
 The NPC you need is near the upstairs banker.
 To finish the quest, both the Butcherblock and Everfrost LDoN camps are in the same zone as a Plane of Knowledge book.